Democrat Senate win drives stocks higher, bonds lower

-SINGAPORE (Reuters) -Bonds nursed losses and stock markets rose on Thursday in anticipation of a big borrowing and big spending Democrat administration driving growth, following runoff elections that gave the party control of both houses of U.S. Congress.
+SINGAPORE (Reuters) -Bonds nursed losses while stocks and commodities gained on Thursday in anticipation of a big borrowing and big spending Democrat administration driving growth, following runoff elections that gave the party control of U.S. Congress.

-U.S. Treasuries had suffered their steepest selloff in months after Democrat victories in two Georgia races handed them narrow control of the Senate and the power to pass their agenda.
+U.S. Treasuries had suffered their steepest selloff in months after Democrat victories in two Georgia races handed them narrow control of the Senate, bolstering President-elect Joe Biden’s power to pass his agenda.

-S&P 500 futures rose 0.6% and Nasdaq 100 futures rose 0.9% as markets seemed to shake off a late fade that pulled Wall Street indexes back from fresh record peaks when chaotic protests in Washington unnerved traders. [.N]
+Risk sentiment was temporarily dampened by images of President Donald Trump’s supporters storming Capitol Hill, but S&P 500 futures rose 0.6% and Nasdaq 100 futures rose 0.8% in the Asia session as order was restored.
+FTSE futures rose 0.4% and EuroSTOXX 50 futures rose 0.2%.

-MSCI’s broadest index of Asia-Pacific shares outside Japan rose 0.8% to just shy of a record high, led by a 2.6% jump by South Korea’s chipmaker-heavy Kospi and a 1.8% gain by Australia’s miner-and-bank heavy ASX 200.
+Across Asia, big economically exposed stocks led gains.
+Chipmakers Samsung and SK Hynix drove South Korea’s Kospi to a record high.
+Miners Rio Tinto and BHP surged to all-time peaks.

-“It’s basically a re-flation trade,” said Mathan Somasundaram, head of Sydney-based research firm Deep Data Analytics, who added that the Democrat sweep was unexpected by most investors and “changes a lot.”
+“It’s basically a re-flation trade,” said Mathan Somasundaram, head of Sydney-based research firm Deep Data Analytics, who added the Democrat sweep was unexpected by most investors and “changes a lot”.

 “Even though its a razor-thin margin, it gives Democrats a two-year window (to pursue their agenda),” he said.
 “Anything that benefits from rising prices is going to do well...when you look at the policy settings they are trying to get through, it’s about printing (money for) Main Street and not Wall Street.”

-The U.S. dollar also sank as the result became clearer because currency traders reckon that big and growing U.S. trade and budget deficits will weigh on the greenback.
+The U.S. dollar wallowed as the result became clearer because currency traders reckon big and growing U.S. trade and budget deficits will weigh on the greenback.
 [FRX/]

 The dollar struck an almost three-year low against the euro of $1.2349 and hovered near that level on Thursday.
-It also fell to multi-year troughs against the Aussie, kiwi and Swiss franc.
+It also languished near recent multi-year troughs against the Aussie, kiwi and Swiss franc.

 CAPITOL CHAOS, CHINA CRACKDOWN